arrayio/AIPs/AIPS/AIP-3.md

 This is achieved by name reservation.
 This is how i propose it shall work:

 1. Download a list of all names from the registry.
-2. Check your name for unqueness locally (do not send to a public node).
+2. Check your name for uniqueness locally (do not send to a public node).

 If you are connected to a private node, you can just query your node smart contract method (`search(name).call()`) to find if a name has been registered before.